-Eye allergies, called allergic conjunctivitis, are a common condition that occurs when the eyes react to something that irritates them (called an allergen).
+Eye allergies, also called allergic conjunctivitis, are quite common.
+They occur when the eyes react to something that irritates them (called an allergen).
 The eyes produce a substance called histamine to fight off the allergen.
-As a result, the eyelids and conjunctiva — the thin, filmy membrane that covers the inside of your eyelids and the white part of your eye (sclera) — become red, swollen and itchy, with tearing and burning.
-Unlike bacterial or viral conjunctivitis, allergic conjunctivitis is not spread from person to person.
+As a result, the eyelids and conjunctiva become red, swollen and itchy.
+The eyes can tear and burn.
+Unlike other kinds of conjunctivitis, eye allergies are not spread from person to person.

 People who have eye allergies usually have nasal allergies as well, with an itchy, stuffy nose and sneezing.
 It is usually a temporary condition associated with seasonal allergies.